arangodb/docs/3.4/hot-backup-restore-limitations.md

 Identical Topology
 ------------------

-Unlike backups crated with _arangodump_ and restored with _arangorestore_, hot backups can only be restored to the same type and structure of deployment.
+Unlike backups created with _arangodump_ and restored with _arangorestore_, hot backups can only be restored to the same type and structure of deployment.
-This means that one cannot restore a 3-node ArangoDB cluster's hot backup to any other deployment that another 3-node ArangoDB cluster of the same version.
+This means that one cannot restore a 3-node ArangoDB cluster's hot backup to any other deployment than another 3-node ArangoDB cluster of the same version.

 RocksDB Only for Now
 --------------------